Early Years Pupil Premium Provider (EYPP) Guidance

 Funded 2 year olds will not automatically become eligible.
 If parents of two year old funded children are in receipt of Working Tax Credit, then those children will not be eligible to receive EYPP.

 If children who have received EYPP move on to another setting or school do I have to let that provider know that the child has been in receipt of EYPP?

 Yes, the parent/guardian has provided the necessary information and signed their consent for you to apply for this funding, however if the child moves to another provider then the funding will follow them.
-If this is the case in your provision then please contact the Nursery Education Funding Team or telephone: 01908 254522 for advise.
+If this is the case in your provision then please contact the Nursery Education Funding Team or telephone 01908 254522 for advice.